Maximum principle for optimal control of stochastic evolution equations with recursive utilities: Introduction

 The rest of this paper is organized as follows.
-In Section 2, we introduce a conditionally expected operator-valued BSIEs and further give its It\^{o}'s formula.
+In Section 2, we introduce a conditionally expected operator-valued BSIE and further give its It\^{o}'s formula.
 We formulate our infinite-dimensional optimal control problem under a recursive utility and derive the maximum principle in Section 3.
-The appendix include the proofs of some important technical results used in the paper.
+The appendix includes the proofs of some important technical results used in the paper.